ostosh/bacon-comp/README.md

 ## How To Notes

-###
+### Install
 1. clone bacon-comp
+2. npm run init-comp
-2. npm run setup-comp
+3. npm run setup-comp
-3. cd path/to/submodule
+4. cd path/to/submodule
-4. execute any custom configurations/build steps for each submodule
+5. execute any custom configurations/build steps for each submodule

 ### Git Configuration
 * git config --global diff.submodule log (so you get clearer container diffs when referenced submodule commits changed)